SELLING A CAR

 After this point, the value of the vehicle is determined more by its mileage and general condition than its age.
 And there is often a significant drop in value once the odometer goes over the 100,000 kilometres mark.
 This is for a couple of reasons:

-- It’s often seen as a psychological barrier – there are usually fewer premium buyers and more bargain buyers in this pool.
+• It’s often seen as a psychological barrier — there are usually fewer premium buyers and more bargain hunters in this pool.

 Selling a car before it reaches this milestone may lead to a quicker and more profitable sale.4

-Another general rule of thumb is that once a car is costing more to keep running than it’s worth, then it’s probably time to sell.
+Another general rule of thumb: once a car costs more to keep running than it’s worth, it’s probably time to sell.

 When to cut your losses and sell a lemon